Hero Realms: Gameplay

 Hero Realms is a fantasy card-based deck-building tabletop game with role-playing elements, which can be played between two and four players.
 Each player starts with 50 health points and 10 cards, including a shortsword and dagger; additional cards can be bought from the market throughout the game with gold coins.
 The game features role-playing elements such as four factions of cards, colored red, green, blue, and yellow.
 Every faction offers cards that can deal damage, give health points, or give the player a number of coins.
 Each player can attack another with cards dealing damage points, such as a shortsword, dagger, or a card bought from the market.
 When a player's health points reach zero, they are out of the game.
 Another type of cards are champions, divided into guards and non-guards, which when drawn remain in play indefinitely until another player takes the card down.
 A guard is a type of card that has defense points who protects the player and non-guard champions from being attacked.

 The game's rules are similar to those of other deck-building games like Star Realms, Ascension, and Dominion.
-Star Realms differs from the game for being space-oriented in its looks, not having role-playing elements, and for being only for two players.
+Star Realms differs from the game for being space-oriented in its looks and not having role-playing elements.
 The player can form several strategies, such as obtaining a build with combat cards with high damage points, a defense build with champions, or a same-faction build.
 Besides the base game, there are five additional character packs, including classes such as wizard, cleric, thief, ranger, and fighter, which are sold separately.
 Depending on the class of the character, each player starts with health points ranging from 50 to 60, and with a different set of card abilities.
 The game's age range is set to 12 and up.
 A game of Hero Realms typically lasts about 20 minutes.

 In the Hero Realms video game, there are several gamemodes available, such as player vs. player, player vs. enemy, and co-op.
 A player can also earn experience points after each game and level up.
 By leveling up, a player can improve their character's abilities.
 The game is free-to-play and it features microtransactions.